 Marital status is just one among many rating factors (risk factors) commercial insurance companies may use in determining your business insurance quote.

 As a rule, this particular factor affects auto insurance premiums but may also be used for calculating the amount you will pay (your premium) for life or homeowners' insurance as well.
-In general, married individuals are charged lower rates than single people.
+In general, married individuals are charged lower rates.

 Statistics have shown that married policyholders on average are less likely to take risks in their personal and business lives.